jwillesen/home/src/routes/api/assistant/assistant-prompt.md

 - Created accessible calendar alternatives, date pickers, and WCAG-compliant UI components
 - Maintained shared React component libraries and mentored engineers

+##### Earlier Experience

+Jon has been working professionally as a Software Engineer since November of 2000.
+Experience prior to Instructure has been purposely omitted as it is quite old and not as relevant to his current interests.
+Also, Jon has been programming since he was a child.
+His first experience was writing a menu system using DOS batch files so his younger brother could launch games more easily.

 ---

 ### 🎓 Education

 Jon holds a Bachelor of Science degree in Computer Science from the University of Utah.
+He graduated in December of 2000.
 His academic background provided a strong foundation in data structures, algorithms, and software engineering principles, which he has built upon through extensive real-world experience.